voskchan/Vosk-github-pages/index.md

 The artifact I chose for this category was my work in CS 340.
 In the original creation of this work I created a website linked to a database.
 This database was used to display animals in shelters that could be potential candidates for the company to use for rescue operations.
 I chose to use this as my artifact as it would showcase my ability to create a databse as well as link this database to a program to display information.

 As the original creation of this work was made in the apporto virtual lab the code was created to run on a linux based enviroment.
 The main problem I had to overcome with this project was recreating the project within a windows enviroment and running the project.
-The other problem I encountered was that I no longer had access to the database that the work pulled from
+The other problem I encountered was that I no longer had access to the database that the work pulled from.
+I did have the csv file though which made rebuilding the database much easier.
+The improvements made to thsi artifact were:
+- Recreation of the application in Windows
+- Creation of a MongoDB Atlas database
+- Map feature of the website displays pins properly

+Returning to this code presented me with a lot of challenges to start with as I was not sure where to start on creating a database for the application.
+After a bit of research and learning ways to implement MongoDB I landed on an Atlas databse as it would allow me to manage one database while implementing the application in many places.
+This would keep clients from each needing to set up a local database.

+This artifact helped me to reach course outcome 4.
+By using a web based database in order to allow for future distribution of the application I have created a well-founded base for the application that would allow for the client to easily expand.